 Support Services: Resources available to program participants and faculty to achieve the program outcomes.
-These may include space for program activities, equipment, educational resources, research databases, computers, and other resources determined useful to support successful participant completion and faculty instruction.
+These may include space for program activities, equipment, educational resources, financial consultation, research databases, computers, health and mental health resources, human resources, and other resources determined useful to support successful participant completion and faculty instruction.
+The program provides support for clinical and administrative experiences.